hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 # CC-Tools-Demo Tutorial

-This tutorial shows how to build, install and test a Go Chaincode developed using the [CC-Tools]() framework and integrating it with the Fabric Private Chaincode (FPC) framework.
+This tutorial shows how to build, install and test a Go Chaincode developed using the [CC-Tools](https://github.com/hyperledger-labs/cc-tools) framework and integrating it with the Fabric Private Chaincode (FPC) framework.

-This tutorial illustrates a simple use case where we follow the [cc-tools-demo]() chaincode which is based on standard Fabric and then convert it to an FPC chaincode achieving FPC security capabilities.
+This tutorial illustrates a simple use case where we follow the [cc-tools-demo](https://github.com/hyperledger-labs/cc-tools-demo) chaincode which is based on standard Fabric and then convert it to an FPC chaincode achieving FPC security capabilities.

-This tutorial is based on the [FPC with CC-Tools integration project]() and all our design choices are explained here in the [design document]().
+This tutorial is based on the [FPC with CC-Tools integration project](https://lf-hyperledger.atlassian.net/wiki/spaces/INTERN/pages/21954957/Hyperledger+Fabric+CC-Tools+Support+for+Fabric+Private+Chaincode) and all our design choices are explained here in the [design document](https://github.com/hyperledger/fabric-private-chaincode/tree/main/docs/design/integrate-with-cc-tools).
 Here are the steps to accomplish this:

-* Clone and copy the cc-tools-demo chaincode
+* Clone the cc-tools-demo chaincode
 * Modify the chaincode to use FPC
 * Build your FPC CC-tools-demo chaincode
 * Launch a Fabric network